 The comfort and design override any possible issues with the stitching and waterproofing.
 But, those that want this for longer hikes and tougher conditions will have issues.

-Therefore, this Scarpa walking boots – despite all those great comfort features – is only recommendable for a certain demographic.
+Therefore, these Scarpa walking boots – despite all those great comfort features – are only recommendable for a certain demographic.